BAWES-Universe/workadventure-universe-admin/docs/admin/guide.md

 ### "Unauthorized" Errors

-- Check that `ADMIN_API_TOKEN` is set in `.env.local`
+- Check that you're logged in (OIDC session)
-- Verify the token matches what you're entering
+- Verify the OIDC token is valid
 - Restart the dev server after changing `.env.local`

 ### "User not found" When Creating Universe